By Eugene Gerden

 Unfortunately, piracy remains a serious problem.
 According to representatives of Eksmo, Russia’s largest publishing house, up to 95%% of all downloads of ebooks are pirate copies, something at results in the annual losses to the industry of 4 billion rubles (USD$120 million).

 Work is being done to stifle the drain due to pirates and is being spearheaded by Rospechat, the state agency that regulates mass media.
-Last year the agency launched a media campaign to encourage readers to buy legal ebooks and is now regularly monitoring websites guilty of offering pirated books.
+As reported by Russia Beyond the Headlines, last year the agency launched a media campaign to encourage readers to buy legal ebooks and is now regularly monitoring websites guilty of offering pirated books.
 As a result, over the last two years more than 25,000 links to pirated e-books have been removed from the Internet.

 According to Andrei Yurchenko, a senior analyst at Pro-books magazine, one of Russia’s leading publishing trade magazines, pirated sites remains popular in Russia resulting from the lack of any real competition from companies that distribute legal content: it is estimated that between 100,000-110,000 titles are available in pirated editions, compared to just 60,000 available legally.